mdibl/biocore_documentation/intro_to_WSL.md

 ## Summary
 * PowerShell, an integrated Command Line Interface (CLI) within Windows, has the capability to connect to remote machines via SSH
 * For Windows users, PowerShell acts as a robust test environment for basic command line proficiency to be established
-* If searching for a more comprehensive "Unix-on-Windows" experience, install and work within the Windows Subsystem for Linux (WSL)
+* If looking for a more comprehensive "Unix-on-Windows" experience, install and work within the Windows Subsystem for Linux (WSL)

 ## A Couple Caveats

 Before we begin, there are a couple things that I'd like to point out, mostly to save you time.

-**If all you're looking to do is remote into a server via SSH, then enabling WSL and installing Ubuntu Linux is unnecessary.**
+**If all you're looking to do is to remote into a server via SSH, then enabling WSL and installing Ubuntu Linux is probably overkill.**
-* If your Windows 10 release version is **1809** or higher, and are running **PowerShell 5.1** installed, OpenSSH is built in
+* If your Windows 10 release version is **1809** or higher, and you are running **PowerShell 5.1** or higher, you already have SSH capabilities
+* This means that you can remotely connect to a server via PowerShell without any additional installations

 ### Launching PowerShell